conorcunningham/google-ddns/README.md

 - **interval**: How long the script will sleep before running again

 ### ipify.org API
-This project makes use of the snazzy [ipify.org](https://www.ipify.org) API.
+This project makes use of the snazzy [ipify.org](https://www.ipify.org) API for fetching the clients public IP address.

 ### Usage
 This program is free to all.
 Proper credit should be given if reusing.
 I am open to improvements and all constructive feedback.